Last Updated: 16 April 2021

 The approval of all new Game Managers rests with the Division Head and their authorized deputies.

-- Submit a proposal to the relevant division;
+- Submit a game proposal to the appropriate division through the GM application form

 By-Law #9 – Leaves of Absence